 Consumer Reports is a non-profit organization in the U.S. which is dedicated to unbiased product testing, investigative journalism, consumer-oriented research, public education, and consumer advocacy.

 The company conducts its car reliability survey each year.
 The survey asks Consumer Reports’ members to note any problem that they have encountered with their cars in the past 12 months.
 The survey participants are then asked to identify problems that they considered serious.
-Consumer Reports surveys over 420,00 vehicles a year.
+Consumer Reports surveys over 300,000 vehicles a year.
 Each model from each brand gets at least 200-300 samples for each model year.
-All the data produced by the survey is collected in the 2019 calendar year.
+All the data produced by the survey is collected for the 2021 year models.

 The brand-level rankings are based on the average predicted reliability score for vehicles in a brand’s model lineup.
 The reliability score is calculated on a 0-to-100-point scale, with the average rating falling between 41 and 60 points.
 In order to even place in rankings, a brand must have sufficient data with the company.
 Now on to the list.

-Fourth on the list and he first German manufacturer entry is Porsche.
-The European car manufacturer comes in with a score of 75.
-The company’s most reliable model is the Cayenne, while its least reliable vehicle is the 718 Boxster / 718 Cayman.
+Now 9th on the list, and the first German manufacturer entry is Porsche.
+The European car manufacturer comes in with a score of 55.